BenSampo/laravel-enum/README.md

 ### Casting underlying native types
 Many databases return everything as strings (for example, an integer may be returned as the string `'1'`).
 To reduce friction for users of the library, we use type coercion to figure out the intended value.
-If you'd prefer to control this, you can override the `castNative` static method on your enum class:
+If you'd prefer to control this, you can override the `parseDatabase` static method on your enum class:

 ```php
 final class UserType extends Enum